-These incredible speeds are made possible by fibre optic cables.
-However this is a little different to the fibre services you may already have.
-The fibre broadband provided by BT, Sky, TalkTalk, Plusnet and the rest is known as Fibre To The Cabinet (FTTC), which means that the fibre connection runs to roadside cabinets but the final step into homes uses the regular telephone line (or coaxial cable, in the case of Virgin Media).
+Fibre broadband provided by BT, Sky, TalkTalk, Plusnet and the rest is known as Fibre To The Cabinet (FTTC), which means that the fibre connection runs to roadside cabinets but the final step into homes uses the regular telephone line.

-In order to get gigabit speeds a Fibre To The Home (FTTH, or FTTP, Fibre To The Premises) connection is needed, which has fibre lines running all the way into your property.
-A ‘full fibre’ solution is capable of much quicker speeds when it’s not hindered by the old telephone network.
+In order to get gigabit speeds a Fibre To The Home (FTTH, or FTTP - Fibre To The Premises) connection is needed, which has fibre lines running all the way into your property.
+Such a ‘full fibre’ solution is capable of much quicker speeds when it’s not hindered by the old telephone network.

 What is gigabit broadband used for?

 The same thing as any other broadband service, only faster!